 Internationally, the World Wide Fund for Nature (WWF) is a critical partner whose expertise in engaging with sustainable corporate practices is of great value.

-What will IIED and partners do?
+What are IIED and partners doing?

 - Helping Chinese investors adopt and monitor codes of practice